Want to know the secrets of the rich?

 And we have to do these things because 5 years is going to pass, and 10 years, and 15, and we don’t want to look back and regret that we didn’t get started right now!

-Our families, our communities, and even the larger world around us are desperate for us to get our act together.
+Our families and our communities are desperate for us to get our act together.

-It’s easier to stop trying to look wealthy when we realize true wealth is invisible.
+Stop trying to look wealthy and realize true wealth is invisible.

 Have you ever fallen into the trap of thinking your stuff made you rich?
 (Haven’t we all?)
 What’s one thing that you bought that you just loved at the time but now you realize was a complete waste of money?
-Let me know in the comments.
+I’d love to hear how you changed your thinking about material possessions.